kmezhoud/biodiversity/README.md

 # Keywords
 + Freq: How many time the Spacy was found in different place or date.time
 + Total: The sum of all individus
++ We can add any needed informations in Popups.

 # Skills
 + biodiversity is a complete R package